trow/BG1UBforEET/README.md

 **33. Mal-Kalen, the Ulcaster Ghost:** This new component was provided by AstroBryGuy.
 The spirit of Mal-Kalen haunts the depths of the Ulcaster Ruins.

 **34. Chapter 6 Dialogue Restorations:** This new component was provided by AstroBryGuy.
 Did you ever want to have a little chat with Tethtoril in Candlekeep Library?
 Did it ever bug you that the Gatewarden was waiting for you on the 6th floor, no matter how fast you go there after talking to Koveras?
 This component changes that.
 Now, you can visit Tethtoril, have a little chat, and then stumble into Koveras' clever scheme.
 Many thanks to Salk for suggestions for this component.

-## INSTALLATION

-If you encounter any problems installing the mod, please post the contents of the file SETUP-bg1ub.DEBUG at the [BG1UB support forum](http://forums.pocketplane.net/index.php/board,79.0.html).

-###Windows

-If the mod was previously installed, uninstall it before extracting the new version.
-BG1UB is packaged and installed with WeiDU.
-To install, extract the mod archive, then copy of the contents of the archive into your game folder (the folder which contains the chitin.key file).
-If properly extracted, you should have a "bg1ub" folder and setup-bg1ub.exe in your game folder.
-To install, simply double-click setup-bg1ub.exe and follow the instructions on screen.

-Please run setup-bg1ub.exe in your game folder to reinstall, uninstall or otherwise change components.

-###Mac OS X

-If the mod was previously installed, uninstall it before extracting the new version.
-BG1UB is packaged and installed with WeiDU.
-To install, extract the mod archive, then copy of the contents of the folder "OSX-bg1ub-v14" into your game folder (the folder which contains the chitin.key file).
-If properly extracted, you should have a "bg1ub" folder, setup-bg1ub, and setup-bg1ub.command in your game folder.
-To install, simply double-click setup-bg1ub.command and follow the instructions on screen.

-Please run setup-bg1ub.command in your game folder to reinstall, uninstall or otherwise change components.

 ## COMPATIBILITY